Kitchen sink installation: Inset or Undermount sinks

 Deeper bowl - Conscious of the lack of a draining board, generally undermount sinks have a deeper bowl than inset, leaving you plenty of room to put dirty pots and pans.
-All our medium and large undermount sinks have a bowl depth of 200mm larger than all our inset sinks with the exception of the single bowl Galaxy.
+All our medium and large undermount sinks have a bowl depth of 200mm larger than all our inset sinks.

 Generally not recommended for laminate worktops – As laminate is the most common finish found in worktops, due to their cost and still very impressive design, it is unfortunate that undermount sinks would be a risky installation.
 As laminate worktops are made of wood beneath the finish, if water regularly crosses the edges of the cut out, as they would with an undermount installation, a build up of dampness and moisture would occur leading the wood to warp.